pawamoy/copier-uv/docs/work.md

 Dependencies are written in `pyproject.toml`.
-Runtime dependencies are listed under the `[project]` and `[project.optional-dependencies]` sections, and development dependencies are listed under the `[tool.uv]` section.
+Runtime dependencies are listed under the `[project]` and `[project.optional-dependencies]` sections, and development dependencies are listed under the `[dependency-groups]` section.

 Example: